osrf/gazebo_tutorials/model_editor/tutorial.md

 plugins are to be implemented in later versions.

 To edit a link's properties: Double-click on the link or right click and select `Open Link Inspector`.
-A dialog window will appears which contains `Link`, `Visual`, and `Collision` property tabs.
+A dialog window will appear which contains `Link`, `Visual`, and `Collision` property tabs.

 As an example, try changing the link pose and visual colors.
 Click on `Apply`